 Mr. Taylor was an adjunct professor of art education at California State University-San Bernardino.
 He taught sculpture and art history at the College of the Desert.
 In 1999, he was the founding art department chair at Desert Hot Springs High School.
 He was also the recipient of a Bravo Award in 2004 for Excellence in Art Teaching.
 In 1994, he also received an Anderson Children’s Foundation Grant to establish a printmaking program at Mt.
 San Jacinto Continuation High School, an alternative high school in Palm Spring Unified School District.
 The printmaking program was also part of an Exemplary Program Award from the California Continuation Education Association, which he and the school received in 1998.
 In 2003, he was nominated by his students to be listed in “Who’s Who in American Teaching.”
 Currently, he is teaching both two and three dimensional arts, Advanced Placement Art History, and Advanced Placement Studio Art at Chaparral High School in Temecula, California.
 He currently serves on the Visual and Performing Arts Plan task force for Temecula Unified School District.
 He serves as Academic Dean of the Visual and Performing Arts Department at Chaparral High School.

 Mr. Taylor’s other interests include music and the outdoors.
 For several years, he has practiced guitar, particularly jazz, and he has played in various big bands and smaller jazz groups.
-Currently, he is playing with the Second Hand Jazz Band, the United Swing Band, and his own group the 7 PM Jazz Project.
+He has played with the The Robert Holts Orchestra, The Valley Winds Swing Band, The Ted Herman Orchestra, Second Hand Jazz Band, the United Swing Band, and his own groups Twin Harmony and The Alloy Ensemble.
 He attended the Stanford Jazz Workshop in 2004 and 2005.
 When he is not in the studio or playing music, Mr. Taylor enjoys backpacking, surfing, and skiing- spending almost fifty years either in the waves or on the slopes.
 During the summer of 2012, he walked the entire 804 kilometer (500 miles) French Route of the Camino De Santiago in Northern Spain.
 Taylor currently resides in Desert Hot Springs, California.

 Master of Fine Arts, Rutgers University- Mason Gross School of the Arts, 1986.